Albedo One

-Albedo One is an Irish horror, fantasy and science fiction magazine founded in 1993 and currently published by Albedo One Productions.
+Albedo One was an Irish horror, fantasy and science fiction magazine founded in 1993 and published by Albedo One Productions.

 Overview

-Albedo One is widely regarded as the successor to the defunct Irish science fiction magazine FTL, which was originally published by the (also now-defunct) Irish Science Fiction Association.
+Albedo One was widely regarded as the successor to the Irish science fiction magazine FTL, which was originally published by the (also now-defunct) Irish Science Fiction Association.
 FTL was itself a successor of the Irish magazine Gateway.
 Albedo One is often credited as holding the position of the "longest running Irish magazine of speculative fiction" and has been billed as "Ireland's answer to Interzone."
 From issue 1, 1993, to issue 12, 1996, Albedo One was published by Tachyon Productions and was in an A5 size format.
 From issue 13, 1996, the magazine moved to a larger A4 format and was published by Albedo One Productions.
 The move to new publisher and format was motivated, according to the editors, "in an effort to gain better distribution, more advertising and put a little jizz into the magazine.".